cargo-lambda/cargo-lambda/docs/commands/watch.md

 Your function MUST have the `apigw_http` feature enabled in the `lambda_http` dependency for Function URLs to work.
 The payload that AWS sends is only compatible with the `apigw_http` format, not with the `apigw_rest` format.
 :::

-### Multi-function projects
+### Multi-package projects

 If your project includes several functions under the same package, you can access them using the function's name as the prefix in the request path `http://localhost:9000/lambda-url/FUNCTION_NAME`.
 You can also add any additional path after the function name, or any query parameters.

-You can specify which function(s) to include by using the `--bin` flag.
-If you only specify one function, then you can access it directly using the root path `http://localhost:9000`.

-### Working with specific packages

-You can specify the package that you want to work with by using the `--package` flag.
+If only one binary package in your project is a Lambda function, you can specify the package or binary that you want to work with by using the `--package` and `--bin` flags.
 This way, only the function in the specified package will be available through the Function URL.

 ```
 cargo lambda watch --package my-package
+cargo lambda watch --bin my-binary
 ```

-Because only one function is available through the Function URL, you can access it by using the root path `http://localhost:9000`.
+When you use these flags, only one function will be available through the Function URL, you can access it by using the root path `http://localhost:9000`.

+You can also use the advanced routing feature to specify the routes for the function URLs.
+See the [Custom HTTP routes](/commands/watch#custom-http-routes) section for more information.

 ## Lambda response streaming